vikramvi/ThinkinInReact/README.md

 5. update index.js with input data and root component
 6. comment out data and rendering root component part in Test.js

+Upto STEP 4:

+7. Added state to the parent component and modified props of child components

 ---

 # Getting Started with Create React App